voanhkha/voanhkha.github.io/_posts/2024-11-18-unslothfinetune.markdown

 So,... that's why we all occupied top places in the LB. <br>

-After this feat, I was contacted by and then privately met with Francois Chollet, a TIME AI's top 100 most influential persons in 2024!to share about my solution and approach!
+After this feat, I was contacted by and then privately met with Francois Chollet, one of TIME's top 100 most influential persons in AI in 2024! , to share about my solution and approach!
 We also talked about a possibility that whether I can work for his new founded start-up (but for some undisclosed reason I didn't end up working for him).

 <div class="imgcap">
 <img src="/images/chollet_kha.png" width="500">